FredLackey/flowroute-sms-email-proxy/README.md

 TO_DOMAIN: Destination domain for wildcard recipients (required if TO_EMAIL is not set)

 #### `TO_DOMAIN` vs `TO_EMAIL` Settings
 In most scenarios, the `TO_EMAIL` is desired.
 When used, all incoming SMS messages will be sent to this one single address.
 The `TO_DOMAIN` setting is used for "wildcard forwarding" or "catchall" domains and is helpful when sorting email messages by sender.
-When used, all messages will be sent to a ficticous email address at that domain.
+When used, all messages will be sent to a fictitious email address at that domain.
 It is your responsibility to ensure every possible email address at that domain is received.
 In the examples above, when using the `TO_DOMAIN` (as shown in the first examples) an SMS message sent to `14075551212` will be sent via email to `14075551212@batmail.com`.

 ---